gmiroshnykov/hra/README.md

             }
         }

-6. Receive responses like this:
+2. Receive response like this:

         {
             google: {